Chionochloa rubra: Ecology

+Predation

 The area of volcanic plateau is no longer untouched, with wild horses and cows having fed on it for many years and more recently rabbits having become common visitors on these tussock lands.
 But, the status of the red tussock (Chionochloa Rubra) is still primitive.

 The inflorescences of Chionochloa spp. are attacked by at least two flies and one moth.
 Research taken place in Mt Hut, Canterbury, found two flies fed on Chionochloa pallens inflorescences, including the eggs and larvae of Diplotoxa Similis (Diptera: Chloropidae), which appeared in the inflorescences while they grew.
 The larvae primarily eat flowers, and most Diplotoxa Similis young have pupated by the end of the flowering span, if not over the winter as adults.
 Another fly was an unclassified cecidomyiid, which lays its eggs in the pollen of the floret during flowering, hatching into early-stage larvae.
 Late-stage larvae will turn to clear orange and are typically less active.
 Eventually, these are dropped at the end of the season.
 The moth is Megacraspedus Calamogonus (Lepidoptera: Gelechiidae) which has large, active caterpillars and appears in the early season.

 Cultivation

 Chionochloa rubra is grown in cultivation.
-In the UK it has gained the Royal Horticultural Society’s Award of Garden Merit.
+In the UK it has gained the Royal Horticultural Society's Award of Garden Merit.